• Skip to primary navigation

 • 📖 Recipe

-Please note that you will probably have to go shopping for this recipe and if you don't live in an area where maple products are sold year round, you may have to do some ordering online:
+Please note that you will probably have to go shopping for this recipe and if you don't live in an area where maple products are sold year-round, you may have to do some ordering online:

-• the vanilla extract was replaced with a hefty dose of imitation maple extract because maple is a delicate flavour and if you want to taste it, the extract helps boost the flavour.
+• maple extract: the vanilla extract was replaced with a hefty dose of imitation maple extract because maple is a delicate flavour and if you want to taste it, the extract helps boost the flavour.
 Your grocery should carry maple extract, but if not, get it on Amazon.

 • chunks of maple fudge candy, made from 100 % maple syrup, is paddled into the cookie dough to add even more maple flavour.
 You can buy it on Amazon.